 I am equally proud of my work as a producer on a project that many outsiders would say was pure entertainment.
 The Arena Stage production of Sophisticated Ladies was pure showbiz—a nonstop hit parade of some of the most beloved popular music, 250 extravagant costumes, and dance numbers that kept topping themselves all night.
 No book, just music, music, music.
 The show set a new box office record for Arena, but that is not what makes me proud.
 While I appreciated what the show did for us financially, what puts this show at the top of my list of times I “nailed it” revolves around our aims for community impact and what we accomplished there.
 In this case, the entertainment was the threshold for the art.

-First, there was director Charles Randolph Wright's vision that this show—staged in Ellington's home theater, The Lincoln Theater—should deliver the audience into a new understanding of the history of the venue, its neighborhood, and Mr. Ellington.
-The theater had once been the heart of DC's “Black Broadway,” It gave Ellington a home from which to launch a career, and the neighborhood was the birthplace of the Harlem Renaissance.
+First, there was director Charles Randolph Wright's vision that this show—staged in Ellington's home theatre, The Lincoln Theater—should deliver the audience into a new understanding of the history of the venue, its neighborhood, and Mr. Ellington.
+The theatre had once been the heart of DC's “Black Broadway,” It gave Ellington a home from which to launch a career, and the neighborhood was the birthplace of the Harlem Renaissance.
 Yes, the U Street Corridor in Washington, DC, was the birthplace of the Harlem Renaissance.
 When we began planning the show, the area was still regarded by most Arena patrons as a dangerously blighted section of DC, despite the incredible revitalization that had brought it roaring back years earlier.
 The creative team wanted this show to reframe the general public's opinion of U Street, starting with Arena's patrons but reaching also into the suburban black communities that no longer patronized the neighborhood.
 Long before rehearsals began, we started developing partnerships that focused on creating audience demand and community impact.
 We partnered with the Smithsonian to incorporate archival imagery of the building, the block, and Ellington's career into the show and worked with a neighborhood historian to create walking tours of the important addresses of this pre-Harlem Renaissance era.
 Local merchants and city officials were also engaged in the effort.

 At the same time, the show's star, Maurice Hines, was committed to having the show launch local DC talent, so months before the show's opening master classes in high schools, colleges, and community dance venues were organized.
 An open audition was held as a public event.
 In the end, Mr. Hines found three local dancers for the show, including two teenage brothers, John and Leo Manzari, whose performance on stage echoed performances of the young Hines brothers.